arogozhnikov/python3_with_pleasure/README.md

           ('relu2', nn.ReLU())
         ]))

-# Python 3.6+, how it CAN be done, not supported right now in pytorch
+# Python 3.6+, how it *can* be done, not supported right now in pytorch
 model = nn.Sequential(
     conv1=nn.Conv2d(1,20,5),
     relu1=nn.ReLU(),